author

 About the author

-W. J. (William J.) Judd is best remembered for The Tragical Acts, or Comical Tragedies of Punch and Judy, a book first published in New York around 1879.
-The work mixes the dialogue of the puppet show with background on its history in Italy, England, and America, along with advice on choosing and working the puppets.
+W. J. Judd is credited as the author of The Tragical Acts, or Comical Tragedies of Punch and Judy, a 19th-century work that combines the puppet-show dialogue with background on the tradition’s roots in Italy, England, and America.